nanobox-io/nanobox-docs/source/engines/common-tasks/working-with-input.html.md

 ## Again With the Boxfile

 As mentioned before, the Boxfile is King.
-Nanobox provides and encourages engine developers to extract values from the Boxfile, specifically the `build` section of the Boxfile.
+Nanobox provides and encourages engine developers to extract values from the Boxfile; specifically the `build` section.
 Nanobox does not require the engine to read and parse the Boxfile for this.
-Instead, Nanobox provides a convenient payload property `boxfile` which contains the data from the `build` section of the application-provided Boxfile.
+Instead, it provides a convenient payload property `boxfile` which contains the data from the `build` section of the application-provided Boxfile.

-As an additional convenience, upon initialization, Nos will unwrap the `boxfile` data which allows quick access via the [payload](/engines/common-tasks/payload) helper.
+As an additional convenience, upon initialization, Nos will unwrap the `boxfile` data, allowing quick access through the [payload](/engines/common-tasks/payload) helper.

 ## Example

-Let's say I'm building an engine that depends on the python runtime, and I want to allow application developers to specify the version of python.
-In addition, if they don't provide a version I would like to default to a version.
-This could be accomplished like this:
+Let's say I'm building an engine that depends on the python runtime and I want to allow developers to specify the version of python.
+In addition, I would like to default to a version if no version is specified.
+This could be accomplished using the following:

 ```bash
 # extract python version